 A continuation of Painting I, this course is an advanced studio painting class stressing individual painting skills and personal style.
 Painting II focuses on compositional theories and practice, experimentation with mediums, and creative approaches to subjects.
 Students are responsible for the purchase of their own supplies.
-3 hours lecture/1 hour lab.
-Prerequisite: ART 107

-ART 125 Art History II 3 CR
+ART 125 Art History II